 Developed by Davey Wreden, the developer responsible for The Stanley Parable, The Beginner’s Guide is even more peculiar.
 In The Beginner’s Guide, Wreden wants to show you fragments of games created by someone he calls Coda.
 We recommend playing The Stanley Parable first, but The Beginner’s Guide is arguably even more discussion worthy.

-Throughout the short experience, Wreden takes you on a stirring journey through a friendship that fell apart.
-There are multiple theories as to what The Beginner’s Guide is trying to say.
-We’ll let you interpret it for yourself.
+Admittedly, it’s a short experience.
+But Wreden takes you on a stirring journey through a friendship that fell apart.
+Nothing is what it seems, though: There are multiple theories as to what The Beginner’s Guide is trying to say.
+And it does have the same eerie hint as The Stanely Parable.
+But we’ll let you interpret it for yourself, no spoilers.

 - The best indie games for the PS4